2023 Prague shootings: Copycat incidents

+In June 2025, an unnamed 24-year-old German woman was arrested at the Faculty of Arts main building as she was making a video celebrating the attack and its perpetrator.
+She was charged with publicly approving a criminal offence.
+On 13 June 2025, the woman was sentenced to three months of imprisonment, with the sentence being suspended for a probation period of two years; she was further prohibited from entering the Czech Republic for a period of five years.

 Perpetrator

-General

 David Kozák, perpetrator of the 2023 Prague shootings.

-The perpetrator was identified as David Kozák (b.
-12 August 1999), a 24-year-old masters in world history student from Hostouň, 21 km outside Prague, who had graduated with a bachelor's degree in History and European Studies from the Faculty of Arts.
-The perpetrator had successfully defended his bachelor's thesis, entitled The Problematics of the Antagonism of the Galician Peasant Revolt and the Kraków Uprising in the Year of 1846, at the Institute of World History, Faculty of Arts, Charles University, supervised by professor František Stellner; the thesis was defended with an excellent grade, and the perpetrator was subsequently awarded the Marian Szyjkowski Award by the Polish Institute in Prague.

-The perpetrator had no prior criminal record, and had also passed an enhanced background check by the Civil Aviation Authority as part of a hiring process for his job at the Václav Havel International Airport.
+The perpetrator was identified as David Kozák (born 12 August 1999), a 24-year-old masters in world history student from Hostouň, 21 km outside Prague, who had graduated with a bachelor's degree in History and European Studies from the Faculty of Arts.
+Kozák had successfully defended his bachelor's thesis, entitled The Problematics of the Antagonism of the Galician Peasant Revolt and the Kraków Uprising in the Year of 1846, at the Institute of World History, Faculty of Arts, Charles University, supervised by professor František Stellner.
+The thesis was defended with an excellent grade, with Kozák receiving the Marian Szyjkowski Award by the Polish Institute in Prague.
+Kozák also had no prior criminal record and had passed an enhanced background check by the Civil Aviation Authority as part of a hiring process for his job at the Václav Havel Airport.